cbalantic/cbalantic.github.io/about.md

 Professionally, I love solving problems, writing, teaching, [coding](https://github.com/cbalantic/), and getting to do science that studies and supports our incredible network of public lands in the U.S.

 Outside of work, my main hobby is creating and playing music on my guitar and piano (and trying to find people to harmonize with).
-I'm a former NCAA division I rower (captain, Cornell '09).
-After that, [I got into distance running](https://www.athlinks.com/athletes/67626184/statistics), and am hopeful that I can overcome the persistent injury I've battled for the past several years.
+I'm a former NCAA division I collegiate rower; after that, [I got into distance running](https://www.athlinks.com/athletes/67626184/statistics), and am hopeful that I can overcome the persistent injury I've battled for the past several years.

 <sub> *Any views or opinions expressed on this website are my own and do not represent any of my affiliated institutions, employers, collaborators, or any U.S. federal agencies.* </sub>